The Complete History of

 Pastor Peter Benn had been joined, for the last fifteen years of his leadership, by a great encourager who took after her “Uncle Trevor” in faithful service and devotion to prayer.
 The inside of the hall was again transformed from near degradation, children’s work took on a complete new lease of life and the church became more open to lower members of society.
 Mrs Benn, herself, was a former alcoholic and the eldest of nine children in a gypsy family.

 The first experiences of public speaking for a young Mr. Peter Benn was when the men who led him to Christ encouraged him, aged 16, to stand on a soap-box in Bradford city centre and share his testimony.
 From that point, up until his retirement aged 62, he was responsible for much inspirational and challenging teaching.
 Retirement from research science in the late 1990s allowed for entry into full time ministry.
 Half of the money received from the sale of engineering company Eldon Ltd. was put into the church and the other half lived on.
-In 2008 Pastor & Mrs Benn announced that they were moving to Canada, leaving Clayton Gospel Hall in the care of a new pastor, Reverand David Jackson.
+In 2008, Pastor & Mrs Benn announced that they were moving to Canada to be near Lyn's daughter.
+Clayton Gospel Hall was to be left in the loving care of a new pastor, Reverand David Jackson.

 Giants of the Faith.